 If you are new to the world of forex trading, you may be wondering what a pip is.
 Short for "points in percentage", pips are the smallest incremental move that a currency pair can make.

-In this guide we will explain how a pip works, how to calculate a pip and what's the difference between a pip and a pipette.
+In this guide, we will explain how a pip works, how to calculate a pip and what's the difference between a pip and a pipette.

 Keep reading and take your time with this information, it is critical knowledge for all new traders entering the market to know exactly how forex trading works.

 A pip is the standardised unit measuring a change (both gains and losses) of a currency pair in the forex market.
-It is the smallest increment in value of an exchange rate between a currency pair.
+It is the smallest increment in the value of an exchange rate between a currency pair.

 A pip, also known as a "point" in currency trading, is worth 1/100th of one cent on most exchanges.
 Forex traders typically use pips to calculate profits and losses when dealing with forex trading transactions.